 This is mainly a battle of the directors from 2007 to 2010.
 Two directors primarily worked alone and recruited their actors, and the other two pair of Wall-of-Famers focused on their own acting.
 Mollie Nelson made her Wall premiere as a sophomore only to return senior year to set records for performance.

-This has some brief mention of all these events: T-shirts for all students, art show stand-outs, Rockin' around at Christmas, Extra-Milers, talent show, Top Five School for academics, and Miss Mamerica.
+This has some mention of these events: T-shirts for all students, art show stand-outs, Rockin' around at Christmas, Extra-Milers, talent show, Top Five School, & Miss Mamerica.

 Teleprompter origin, 2000-01 This has Mr. Preston's leadership class busy building the teleprompter from a kit.
 The hearty chuckle at the end is Preston himself.